Darvish fans 9 in 7 innings, Padres top Diamondbacks 5-3 - WHIZ News

 SAN DIEGO (AP) — A fired-up Yu Darvish struck out nine in seven innings and the scuffling San Diego Padres beat the Arizona Diamondbacks 5-3 on Friday night.

+“He was terrific,” San Diego manager Bob Melvin said.
+“You want somebody who’s going to go out there and not worry about pitch counts and try and give you seven innings and give our bullpen a little bit of a break.”

-Austin Nola hit an early two-run double to help the Padres win for only the second time in seven games.
+Darvish’s batterymate, Austin Nola, hit an early two-run double to help the Padres win for only the second time in seven games.

+“Austin is starting to swing the bat better,” Melvin said.
+“There is more in there offensively, and I think he will be the first to tell you that, especially against left-handed pitching.”

 Ketel Marte had three hits and scored twice for the Diamondbacks, including a solo homer to center field off Darvish (8-4) in the first inning.